mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 ## Completed

+- [ ] We want to test out optical photons from the centre of the sphere and see how the size of scintillator, size of flat spot, and size of collection area change the light collection
+- [ ] Efficiency measurements using coincidence.
+NaI first
 - [ ] Think of how best to loop through the scintillator size, notch size, and collection area size..
 Do we need all three?
 - [ ] [[Collect evidence that the sphere on SiPM shows better light collection than the cylinder on PMT, and that it has an isotropic response.]]
 - [ ] Include the SiPM nonlinearity into the simulation/post processing